AI recruitment in Germany with GDPR, AI Act and works council compliance

 Frequently asked questions

 Yes.
-Any AI recruitment tool that produces a decision — or a meaningful factor in a decision — that significantly affects a job applicant triggers Article 22 GDPR.
-Purely automated decision-making without human review is prohibited unless the applicant has given explicit consent, the decision is necessary for a contract, or another Article 22(2) exception applies.
+If an AI recruitment tool makes, or effectively determines, a decision that significantly affects a job applicant, GDPR Article 22 is engaged.
+Purely automated decision-making without meaningful human review is prohibited unless an Article 22(2) exception applies.

 Almost certainly yes.
 The German data protection authorities (DSK) have indicated that systematic, large-scale automated processing of applicant data, especially with profiling, requires a Data Protection Impact Assessment (DPIA) under GDPR Article 35.